Find out what sodium clodronate is, how you have it and other important information about taking sodium clodronate.

 Sodium clodronate is a type of bisphosphonate drug.
 Doctors use it to treat the symptoms of cancers that affect the bones.
-The cancers most commonly treated are myeloma and secondary breast cancer.
+It is a treatment for a number of cancers including myeloma and secondary breast cancer.

-You may have sodium clodronate for the following reasons
+You may have sodium clodronate for one of the following reasons to:

-- To strengthen weak areas of bone (osteolytic lesions)
+- strengthen weak areas of bone (osteolytic lesions)

-- To reduce bone pain due to cancers that have spread to the bone
+- reduce bone pain due to cancers that have spread to the bone

-You may also have it to maintain calcium levels after a one off drip of a bisphosphonate drug.
+You might also have it to maintain calcium levels in the body after having treatment with another bisphosphonate drug.

 You take the tablets or capsules with water.
 You need to take them on an empty stomach, at least 1 or 2 hours before or an hour after you have a meal, drink, or other medicines.
 Other foods or medicines (especially milk) can stop sodium clodronate being absorbed.